Surging Tokyo property prices squeeze out young professionals

-But after much searching, Kawamata and her husband, who both work in accounting, gave up on the house idea and bought an apartment about a third of the size that she'd wanted.
+But after much searching, Kawamata and her husband, who both work in accounting, gave up on the house idea and bought an apartment about a third of the size that she wanted.

 "I'm not sure ordinary people can buy a house anymore," Kawamata, 31, said.
 "Housing prices and rents have risen a lot compared to the past, but in the end, salaries haven't gone up that much."